Many actions in the GoodData platform require (or result in) a generated token.

 - An action, for example, a SQL query that performs a specific change in the platform.

 This article provides basic information on the different types of GoodData tokens.

-When you perform technical references to a project in the GoodData platform, you typically refer to the project using a token of one of the following types.
+When you perform technical references to a project in the GoodData platform, you typically refer to the project using the authorization token.

 If you are creating new projects in the GoodData platform, you must submit to the project creation API a project authorization token.
 This token enables the user of it to create a new, empty project in the platform.